Photo KnowInsiders

 Photo Daily Mail

-Dinoflagellates, a type of phytoplankton or tiny marine plants, are microscopic marine algae that drift with water currents.
-They produce an enzyme called luciferase, which reacts with oxygen to produce light.
+Dinoflagellates are microscopic marine algae that float with water currents.
+They are a kind of phytoplankton, also known as tiny marine plants.
+They generate luciferase, an enzyme that reacts with oxygen to produce light.

 READ MORE: World Environment Day: History, Significance, Theme and Celebrations